frederic-perez/AmE-dictionary/data/dictionary.md

 __withes__ _n_ :two::hammer:
 __withhold__
 __within reason__ _idiom_ Reasonable; reasonably. _You can do anything you want within reason.
 I'll pay any sum you ask—within reason._
-__without fail__ _idiiom_ Said of something that happens regularly and predictably with no deviations. _I have passed the same woman walking her dog every day without fail for five years... but today she wasn't there.
-I'm really worried about her!_
+__without fail__ _idiiom_ Said of something that happens regularly and predictably with no deviations. _I have passed the same woman walking her dog every day without fail for five years... but today she wasn’t there.
+I’m really worried about her!_
 __without further ado__ _idiom_ With no more delay.
 __withstand__ _v_ :three::hammer:
 __wizened__ _adj_ :four: "You're looking quite wizened today," is a something you should never, ever say to your grandmother, no matter how shriveled with age she might be.
 Think of a caricature of a witch — not your beloved granny.
 Lean and wrinkled by shrinkage as from age or illness.